jrefice/wg_demo/DEVELOPMENT.md

 Repository Setup
 ---------------------------------------------------------------------

-The central source code repository of the Accellera SystemC implementation is hosted in two [Git][5] repositories at [GitHub][6].
+The central source code repository of the Accellera UVM implementation is hosted in two [Git][5] repositories at [GitHub][6].
 The main repositories are **private** to the [`OSCI-WG` organization][7] and can be found at: